 Regulatory response to sponsored data, or zero-rating, has been varied.
 In many countries, it is deemed to violate net neutrality regulations and is hence banned, e.g., Canada, Brazil, India, Chile, Sweden, Hungary.
-In many other countries it is allowed alongside net neutrality regulations that disallow discriminatory QoS schemes, e.g., USA, UK, Netherlands, Germany [3].
-In fact, BEREC1 guidelines stipulate a case by case analysis when zero-rating is a purely pricing practice, and leaves it to the national regulatory authorities.
+In many other countries it is allowed alongside net neutrality regulations that disallow discriminatory QoS schemes, e.g., USA, UK, Netherlands, Germany [20].
+In fact, BEREC guidelines stipulate a case by case analysis when zero rating is a purely pricing practice, and leaves it to the national regulatory authorities.
+Wherever allowed, it is expected that such schemes will become more prevalent and many companies are making plans to enter this 23 billion dollar market1.
+AT&T is revamping its Data Perks program to offer free DirecTV and other video services2, Verizon is offering AOL Gameday and Hearst magazines via its FreeBee program3 and T-Mobile has been offering free music on BingeOn.
+There are also third party providers for such services, e.g., Aquto4.